lukso-network/docs/docs/networks/l16-testnet.md

 #### Get your address and private key from MetaMask

-Open MetaMask and click on the 3 dot menu on the right side and select `Account details`
+Open MetaMask and click on the 3 dots menu on the right side and select `Account details`

 ![Screenshot_2022-03-10_at_18.55.45.png](./static/l16/Screenshot_2022-03-10_at_18.55.45.png)